Game development with Visual Studio

 Full featured IDE for Unity

 Write code more productively by leveraging all the productivity features that Visual Studio has to offer, such as IntelliSense, refactoring, and code browsing capabilities.
 Customize the coding environment exactly the way you want–choose your favorite theme, color, fonts, and all the other settings.
 In addition, use the Unity Project Explorer to navigate and create your Unity scripts–no more switching back and forth between multiple IDEs.
 Create Unity script methods inside Visual Studio quickly by using the Implement MonoBehaviours and the Quick MonoBehaviours Wizards.

 Unreal Engine 4 is a complete suite of game development tools made by game developers, for game developers.
 From 2D mobile games to console blockbusters and VR, Unreal Engine 4 gives you everything you need to start, ship, grow, and stand out from the crowd.
 Edit, build, and debug your Unreal games in C++ in Visual Studio to boost your productivity.

 Code with Visual Studio

-Unreal Engine is designed to integrate smoothly with Visual Studio, allowing you to quickly and easily make code changes in your projects to immediately see results upon compilation.
+Unreal Engine is designed to integrate smoothly with Visual Studio, allowing you to make code changes quickly and easily in your projects to immediately see results upon compilation.
 Write code with powerful IntelliSense support, including a live Error List and squiggles, to speed up your workflow!
 Save time by taking advantage of IntelliCode’s smart suggestions of UE types.
 Optionally, train an IntelliCode model locally with your team’s codebase and receive specified suggestions based on your team’s types and coding patterns.

 Debug with Visual Studio